Skip to Main Content

 Your assignment.
 From the syllabus.

 In this paper, students should not only discuss the history of their family, but also should do so in the context of a meaningful historical background analysis of the time periods they chose to write about and connect to the discussion of social justice/injustice.
-Chicago Manual of Style is required for footnotes and bibliography.
+Chicago Manual of Style citations are required for footnotes and bibliography.
 The manual is available at: http://www.chicagomanualofstyle.org/tools_citationguide.html

-We have a library class scheduled on Tuesday, January 28, 2025.
-A librarian will teach us how and where to locate data for the background research required for the project.
+We have a library class scheduled on Tuesday, 9/9/2025.
+A library Archivist will teach us how and where to locate data for the background research required for the project.
 We should also think “out of the box,” exploring unconventional sources and ways of gathering historical sources.
-Students must turn in an outline and annotated bibliography for the research project on Friday, March 28, 2025.
-The outline must include: topic, research question(s), theme, and annotated bibliography.
+Students must turn in an outline and annotated bibliography for the research project on 10/31/2025The outline must include: topic, research question(s), thesis (i.e. main argument), and annotated bibliography.
 Students must use at least four scholarly sources from the Library for the project.
+Students should use family artifacts as sources as well.
 Please do not use Wikipedia as a source.
 Online sources must be from the library databases and properly cited.
-Interviews of your family members should be cited properly as well.
-The finished research paper is due on May 1, 2025.
-Each student is required to produce a 2-3 minute power-point presentation of his/her paper on Friday, April 29, 2025.
+The completed research paper is due on 12/9/2025 by 3:00p.m..
+Students are required to BOTH submit a hard copy of the paper to my office, AND upload an electronic copy to Blackboard by 3:00 p.m. that day for their submission to be considered on time.
+Each student is also required to give a 2-3 minute PowerPoint presentation on their paper in class on Friday, 12/5/2025.
 If you have questions regarding the project, feel free to see me.

 Ask a Librarian